Versailles Orangerie: Sculpture

 The Orangerie shelters an assortment of statuary, the most famous of which is an equestrian statue of Louis XIV by Gian Lorenzo Bernini, the most prominent sculptor of the Baroque period.
 Louis XIV was famously displeased with the likeness of Bernini's statue of him, ordering its destruction when he first saw it in 1685.
 Louis was a skilled horseman and felt the sculpture's pose and drama was generally wild and inconsistent with his royal dignity.
 He was persuaded to move the statue to a remote location in the gardens, on the north side of the Neptune Basin rather than destroy it, but he did call in his preferred sculptor François Girardon to re-shape the face and the base of the statue.
 Recast as a representation of the ancient Roman hero Marcus Curtius, it was moved to the north side of the Pièce d'eau des Suisses, opposite the boundary of the Orangerie parterre, where it remained for centuries.

 In another part of the Orangerie lies the octagon bath of Rouge de Rance marble which once belonged to Louis XIV.
 It was originally installed in a lavish five-room bathing complex belonging to the King's mistress, Madame de Montespan.

 The Orangerie was home to many Bronze replicas of Classical sculpture.
 Symmetry and antithesis dominated the gardens and Orangerie.
-In 1701 a bronze Hercules was placed in the Orangerie at Versailles and the themes of the pice reflected those of Lois XIV's rule.
+In 1701 a bronze Hercules was placed in the Orangerie at Versailles and the themes of the piece reflected those of Louis XIV's rule.
 Other Italian Renisances pieces in the gardens included copies of Bacchus and Diana.